 - Interviewing skills

 - Inventory control knowledge

 - Punctuality, dependability, and time management skills

 There is a strong interest among our youth to learn to cook and work in the food industry.
 To meet this demand, the Campus Industries Program was created and with it, the Little Flower Café.

 Each participant is required to take a food safety course and maintain food procedures and techniques.
 The programs are an essential part of the curricula and an integral part of the therapeutic approach established to give our kids the skills and tools they need to cope with life.

-Some participants are paid – as they would be in any working restaurant–and others use the opportunity to gain school credit.
 Individual treatment goals are established for all youth in the program.
 In addition to the qualifications needed to perform the duties of the position being sought, each participant must meet or exceed the goals established by their treatment team.

 Additional Vocational OPPORTUNITIES

 Other activities that have been offered include auto detailing, IT, landscaping.